Mobility-Aware Resource Allocation for mmWave IAB Networks: A Multi-Agent Reinforcement Learning Approach: Learning Framework for IAB Networks

-The training phase is based on the centralized update of the action-value functions $Q^{\psi}_i(o,a)$ ($i\in\mathcal{I}_p$) according to Eqs.~\eqref{critic_loss} and \eqref{y_i}.
-This task requires the central entity to have a centralized replay buffer $H$ storing past experiences of all the agents.
+The whole training phase is based on the update of the central action-value functions $Q^{\psi,(i)}(\mathbf{o}_t,\mathbf{a}_t)$ ($i\in\mathcal{I}_p$) in Algorithm \ref{learning_alg_central} [Line 11], which plays an essential role in enabling cooperation among distributed agents.
+This task requires the central entity to have a centralized replay buffer $H$ storing the past experiences of every agent.